Shuping Yang commencement speech controversy: University of Maryland

 In response to the furor, the University of Maryland issued a statement supporting Yang's "right to share her views and her unique perspectives", adding that "respectfully engaging with those whom we disagree are essential skills, both within university walls and beyond".
 The university stated that Yang was selected to deliver the commencement speech by a committee, on the basis of her performance as a "top student", and stated that it "proudly supports" her right to freedom of speech.

-Apology

-In what The Guardian called an "apparent attempt to defuse the situation", Yang posted an apology online.

 Interpretation

 Commentators viewed the furor as emblematic of the tension between the values of Western universities, which espouse freedom of speech as essential to academic inquiry, and the mainland Chinese people who increasingly study at these institutions, partly as a result of Chinese government policy to "assemble broad numbers of students abroad as a positive patriotic energy".
 In the wake of the controversy following Yang's speech, a BBC editorial referred to these "angry student patriots" as China's "new Red Guards".

+The scholar Fran Martin studied the speech in her 2022 book Dreams of Flight: The Lives of Chinese Women Students in the West.
+She wrote, "The participants in the WeChat discussion quoted earlier were right to point out that at the rhetorical level, Yang's speech references well-worn tropes for the representation of China in Western liberal democracies.
+It paints China as the locus of repression and the West as the site of freedom, and implies a correspondingly binary model of available subject positions for Chinese people."
+Martin continued to call Chinese responses to the speech "a performative ethics of national representation".

+The academic Yi Guo compared the furor Yang's speech ignited in China with the lack of reaction that the American media had to the Peking University graduation speech of American student Cody Abbey.
+After Abbey compared American president Donald Trump to the Qing dynasty's cruel first emperor and praised Confucianism, the sole response was from the expatriate publication The Beijinger that said Abbey had "pander[ed]" to the Chinese government and had disparaged Trump.
+Guo concluded, "Backlash versus applause: the contrasting responses to the graduation speeches of Yang and Abbey once again sparked criticism of the lack of freedom of speech in mainland China."